imapp-pl/gas-cost-estimator/docs/report_stage_iv.md

 Most opcodes are implemented similarly across all EVM implementations and their cost matches the nominal gas value.
 The few exceptions are:
 - `EXP`: The dynamic cost element is clearly lower than the nominal 50 per exponent byte.
 - `MULMOD`: Is not the same complexity as `ADDMOD` and its cost should reflect that.
-- `MUL`: This is not much different from `ADD` and its cost should reflect that.
 - `SHL`, `SHR`, `SAR`: The cost of these opcodes is higher than the nominal 3 gas.

 > Client Implementation notes: